This report looks at the congestion situation at all non-Chinese Asian ports.

 Furthermore, with global recession looming, shipping lines are starting to see a decline in container demand, which is expected to continue until 2023.
 As a result, Asian ports can expect their situation to remain unchanged in the upcoming months.

 Here at Portcast, we provide real-time port congestion data for all major ports across the globe.

 Get an accurate picture of current port congestion at any loading, destination, or transit point worldwide.
 Our datasets include vessel and container dwell times, expected delays at arrival, vessel count waiting at anchorage, and more.

-Interested in trying out our Real-Time Port Congestion Tracker?
+Interested in trying out our Global Port Congestion Tracker?